Advice > Software engineering

 Amazon Software Development Engineer Interview (questions, process, prep)

-By Max Serrano with input from the following coaches: Dessy K and Bilwasiva B .
-July 04, 2024
+By Max Serrano with input from the following coaches: Dessy K Bilwasiva B Sundar R Anand S and Lakshmi N .
+August 14, 2025

 Amazon logo on a mobile phone screen

-And here’s one of the first things you’ll want to know:
+Before we jump into more detail, here’s one of the first things you should know:

-Candidates often under-prepare for questions about Amazon’s 16 Leadership Principles.
-This is a HUGE mistake because Amazon places much more emphasis on these behavioral questions than other top tech companies do.
+Candidates often under-prepare for questions relating to Amazon’s Leadership Principles.
+This is a huge mistake, as Amazon places much more emphasis on its behavioral questions than other tech companies do.

-Note: We have separate guides for Amazon software development managersmachine learning engineers, and data engineers, so take a look at those articles if they are more relevant to you.
+Note: We have separate guides for Amazon SDE 2s, Amazon software development managers, machine learning engineers, and data engineers, so take a look at those articles if they are more relevant to you.

 Click here to practice 1-on-1 with ex-Amazon SDE interviewers